Jüri Ratas: Premiership

 On 19 November, the three parties agreed on the conditions of Ratas' first cabinet.
 Ratas was sworn in as the prime minister of Estonia on 23 November.

-After 2019 parliamentary election, Ratas turned down an offer from the liberal, election-winning Reform Party for coalition and instead entered into talks with the conservative Isamaa and the often-considered as far-right, EKRE.
+After 2019 parliamentary election, Ratas turned down a coalition offer from the liberal Reform Party which had won the election and instead entered into talks with the conservative Isamaa and the often-considered as far-right, EKRE.
 On 17 April, Riigikogu granted Ratas the authority to form the government and remain Prime Minister.
 These talks resulted in the formation of Ratas' second cabinet in April 2019.

 During his tenure, the national budget of Estonia went into deficit after years of being in surplus.
 This drew widespread criticism, notably from the European Commission and the Estonian Central Bank.

 On 9 March 2018, after Poland's referral to the European Court of Justice, leaders of Latvia, Lithuania and Estonia expressed their support for Poland over the Article 7 of the Treaty on European Union.
 Ratas said that "Any problems related to voting and taking away the right to vote – I do not think that it should happen at all, it would be a step too far."

 Coalition formation in 2019

-In the elections of 2019, the party of Ratas, the Estonian Centre Party, lost support while the oppositional, liberal Estonian Reform Party, gained support and became the largest party by parliament seats in Estonia.
+In the elections of 2019, the party of Ratas, the Estonian Centre Party, lost support while the opposition liberal Estonian Reform Party, gained support and became the largest party by seat count.
 After the elections, Ratas turned down an offer by the Reform party for coalition talks and entered into talks with Isamaa and EKRE, the latter being widely considered a far-right party.
 Ratas had previously ruled out forming a coalition with EKRE during the election campaign because of its hostile views.

 When I said before that it would be impossible for me to cooperate with a political party which cuts heads off, doesn't agree to certain nationalities or races, then EKRE has indeed said those things.

 — Ratas talking about EKRE in November 2018, widely interpreted as ruling out a coalition with EKRE.

 The subsequent reversal of his stance and the inclusion of EKRE by Ratas in coalition talks after the elections was met with local and international criticism.
 In a poll conducted after the start of the coalition talks, the party of Jüri Ratas further lost support.

 The critics of the decision have claimed that Ratas is willing to sacrifice his party's values, the confidence of his voters and the stability and reputation of the country to keep his position as prime minister.
-Ratas has countered that his first duty is to look for ways to get his party included in the government to be able to work in the benefit of his voters and that the coalition would continue to firmly support the EU, NATO and would be sending out messages of tolerance.
+Ratas countered that his first duty is to look for ways to get his party included in the government to be able to work in the benefit of his voters and that the coalition would continue to firmly support the EU, NATO and would be sending out messages of tolerance.